lapolis/lapolis.blue/content/posts/HacktoberCTF_(palinka_team).md

 |fluffiie&nbsp;&nbsp;&nbsp;&nbsp;-->|&nbsp;crypto|
 |gr0g101&nbsp;-->|&nbsp;Traffic analysis, stego, forensics|

 We really want to mention that the whole CTF was a fun competition with nice and creative challenges.
-A huge shout out to the organizers!!
+A huge shout out to the organisers!!

+The following write-ups are a selection of the most interesting challenges, chosen by the whole team, showing how we solved them and the thought processes behind them.
 ___
 ## 90s Kids

-For this challenge we had to run some queries on a database recovered form a dump.
+For this challenge we had to run some queries on a database recovered from a dump.
 Wait..
 What??
 No SQL injections??
-Who the hell ever did some queries to a legit db??
+Who the hell ever did queries to a legit db??
 Well, first thing was to set up a new db called `westridge` to recover the dump which required some cleaning.
 ```bash
 unzip shallowgraveu.zip